AleksandarDzudzevic/WeatherStationProject/README.md

 ### 1. The client wants The solution that provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
 > By using matplot.lib we have visually presented mean temperature and humidity inside the room during the 48 hours as well as readings from all the sensors individually.
-For the mean readings of temperature and humidity inside(pic 1.1 and 1.2) we used plt.bar and plt.stem so that the data will be presented in the way which makes it easier to visually understand the change in the temperature and humidity througout the day.
+For the mean readings of temperature and humidity inside(fig 1.1 and 1.2) we used plt.bar and plt.stem so that the data will be presented in the way which makes it easier to visually understand the change in the temperature and humidity througout the day.

 >   Outside readings will be visually compared with the mean of the readings inside the dorm.
 We presented the data through using  quadratic equation, as the lines that way are much more visible and the client can clearly see the behaviour of the data changing due to the time of the day.
 This way we also allowed the client to easily see how the outside weather affects the humidity and temperature inside the room.
 With all these features we have presented a reliable solution to the request stated in criteria number 1 of the client.

-#### Picture 1.1 shows mean humidity in the dorm and the humidity readings from all sensors individually.
+#### Figure 1.1 shows mean humidity in the dorm and the humidity readings from all sensors individually.
 ![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/humidity_all_sensors_mean.png)
-#### Picture 1.2 shows mean temperature in the dorm and the temperature readings from all sensors individually.
+#### Figure 1.2 shows mean temperature in the dorm and the temperature readings from all sensors individually.
 ![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/temp_allsensors_mean.png)
-#### Picture 1.3 shows the relation between humidity and temperature inside the room and outside
+#### Figure 1.3 shows the relation between humidity and temperature inside the room and outside
 ![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/comparison_graphs_outside_inside.png)

 ### 2. The client requested that the local variables will be measured using a set of 4 sensors around the dormitory.
 > We used rasberry pi 4 and 4 DHT 11 sensors to collect the data.
 By collecting it from multiple locations the diversity in data was achieved, allowing better representation of the humidity and temperature in thhe rooms was possible.
 The locations were changed during the 48 hour period, with location 1 being the main one where the majority of data was recorded.
 This is because it is distanced further from the window than location 1 but closer than location 3, so the data gives us what is closest to an avarage of the whole room.
 By doing this we fulfilled client's request for criteria 2.
 > In adition to this, to make sure the data is being emasured every 5 minutes without any mistakes, we implemented a procedure in the code which checks if all the sensors are properly connected and working, allowing us to interven in the shortest period of tim e if neccesery.
-The code to this is given under the picture 2.2.
+The code to this is given under the figure 2.2.
 The procedure was put in the while loop which checked all sensors, madking the code visually better in adition to faster execustion time compared to previously, when we used 4 if statements.
-#### Picture 2.1 shows Rsberry Pi connected to 4 DHT 11 sensors which recorded the data that client requested.
+#### Figure 2.1 shows Rsberry Pi connected to 4 DHT 11 sensors which recorded the data that client requested.
 ![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/rasberrypipic.jpg)
-#### Picture 2.2 shows the location inside the room where the data gathering took place.
+#### Figure 2.2 shows the location inside the room where the data gathering took place.
 ![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/locationsrasberrypi.jpg)
-#### Code 2.1 shows the part of the program that was used to monitor if the sensors are working during the 48hour period.
+#### Figure 2.1 shows the part of the program that was used to monitor if the sensors are working during the 48hour period.
 ```.py
 access_token=token()